-Term Meaning processing facility.
-Also referred to as waste transporters and waste collectors.
-Commercial waste generator Any owner or tenant, or their respective agent that generates, produces, or is in part or whole, responsible for an activity that results in Commercial Waste.
-Building and demolition waste Has the same meaning as in the Schedule 1 of the POEO Act.
+Term Meaning Commercial waste generator Any owner or tenant, or their respective agent that generates, produces, or is in part or whole, responsible for an activity that results in Commercial Waste.
+Building and demolition waste Has the same meaning as in the Schedule 1 of the Protection of the Environment Operations Act 1997.
 Multi-unit dwelling Also known as a residential flat building or apartment building.
 It is a residential development with multiple dwellings that have shared waste and recycling bins.
 It includes low-rise, medium-rise and high-rise developments.
-Public place Has the same meaning as in the dictionary for the LG Act.
-Prevention notice A notice issued under Part 4.3 of the POEO Act and includes a notice that varies such a prevention notice.
-Residential waste All waste generated by the ordinary use of residential premises and collected by the City of Sydney or its agents.
-Residential waste collectors The City of Sydney or agents acting on the City of Sydney's behalf that collect and deliver residential waste to a City of Sydney depot or processing facility.
+Public place Has the same meaning as in the dictionary for the Local Government Act 1993.
+Prevention notice A notice issued under Part 4.3 of the Protection of the Environment Operations Act 1997 and includes a notice that varies such a prevention notice.
+Residential waste All waste (including recyclable materials) generated by the ordinary use of residential premises.
+Residential waste collectors The City of Sydney, agents acting on its behalf or other persons or organisations that collect and transport residential waste to recyclers and/or lawful waste processing facilities.
 Single unit dwelling Residential accommodation that is a dwelling house, attached dwelling, or semi-detached dwelling.
 These include small-scale villas or townhouse-type developments with bins allocated to and managed at each individual dwelling.
 Skip bin A bulk container for the storage, collection and transport of building, and construction and/or other bulky waste types.
-Waste General solid waste from residential or commercial uses that does not include building and demolition waste or the following types of waste defined in Clause 49, Schedule 1 of the POEO Act: hazardous waste, restricted solid waste (such as contaminated soil), liquid waste or special waste (such as clinical and related waste including pharmaceutical, sharps, asbestos and tyres).
+Waste General solid waste from residential or commercial uses that does not include building and demolition waste or the following types of waste defined in Clause 49, Schedule 1 of the Protection of the Environment Operations Act 1997: hazardous waste, restricted solid waste (such as contaminated soil), liquid waste or special waste (such as clinical and related waste including pharmaceutical, sharps, asbestos and tyres).
 A substance is not precluded from being waste merely because it can be refined or recycled.